 d.
 Seller shall immediately notify Buyer in writing upon discovery of any loss or unauthorized disclosure of the Confidential Information.

 e.
 Upon written request of Buyer, Seller shall promptly return all documents and other tangible materials representing Buyer’s Confidential Information and all copies thereof.

 f.
-Seller recognizes and agrees that nothing contained in this Agreement shall be construed as granting any property rights, by license or otherwise, to any Confidential Information disclosed pursuant to this Agreement, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such Confidential Information.
+Seller recognizes and agrees that nothing contained in this Contract shall be construed as granting any property rights, by license or otherwise, to any Confidential Information disclosed pursuant to this Contract, or to any invention or any patent, copyright, trademark, or other intellectual property right that has issued or that may issue, based on such Confidential Information.
 Seller shall not make, have made, use or sell for any purpose any product or other item using, incorporating or derived from the Confidential Information.

 g.
 Seller acknowledges that a breach of this Paragraph will cause irreparable damage to Buyer and hereby agrees that Buyer shall be entitled to seek injunctive relief, as well as such further relief as Buyer may be entitled by law, equity, or contract.